The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 And so the term ‘beat’ came to signify a state in which you beat your old identity and demolish it.
 Becoming liberated from the lies of society and becoming pure and real.
 The word would become the center of the new consciousness and the three friends would eventually call themselves the Beat Generation.

 When a jazz instrumentalist gets carried on the wings of the music, it takes over him, and the musical ideas spring from his subconscious without thought.
-Thought comes later, when he develops these ideas further, but they are initialized in a spontaneous way.
+The thought comes later when he develops these ideas further, but they are initialized in a spontaneous way.

 This is how Kerouac wanted to live.
 He intended to document his existence autobiographically in print and create literary bop.
 But his nature was that of an intellect and novelist.
 A man whose existence is mired in preexistent patterns and hence was caught in a bind.
 To experience the existence he wanted and create the literature he imagined, he had to give up on his identity as a novelist and essentially give up on his dream.